TeamJeeves/Jeeves-Bot-Documentation/docs/commands/warcraft/authorize.md

 # Authorize Command
-Let Jeeves in!

-### Details

-**Aliases:** `authorize` `auth`
-**Available in DM:** No
-**Can Restrict to a channel:** Yes

-* The authorize command links your Battle.net account to Jeeves.
+The authorize command links your Battle.net account to Jeeves.
 This allows Jeeves to access your character list for up to 24 hours.
-* This is how Jeeves monitors and knows who your characters are.
+This is how Jeeves monitors and knows who your characters are.

-***

-### Examples

-* `!authorize`
-  > Fetches your characters and adding them to your Discord account

-***
-**Developer Thoughts**
->We previously let you add your toons 1 by 1 directly though the characters command without verification.
-As Jeeves expands its goals and features something a bit more secure and all inclusive was needed.
-Using authorize exclusively allows us to always be in-sync with your character list and not have to deal with any headache from transfers or changes.
+There is one optional parameter to this command, `region:`.
+This is the region your WoW account is associated with.
+Without this parameter Jeeves will send you a link based on your [server setup](../../configuration/settings.md) or your Discord server region.

+`/authorize`

+Jeeves will send you a DM with a link to click on to start the process of authorizing Jeeves to see your characters in WoW.

+When you create new characters in the future, you will need to run `/authorize` again, as this command only allows Jeeves to see your characters for 24 hours.
 ***